suffolklibraries/lgc/content/collections/events/free-community-conversations-at-the-hive-30-11-1.md

     content:
       -
         type: text
-        text: 'Every Wednesday, The Hive hosts a drop-in and chat social session where you can meet new people and learn what’s happening in the local area.
-So come along, have a tea or coffee and get to know your community.'
+        text: 'Every Friday, The Hive hosts a free drop-in event where you can come to a friendly space to learn to sew, share your creative skills or do your own projects, whilst meeting lovely new people.'
   -
     type: paragraph
     content: